-- When math lessons become too hard for you to teach, you can buy DVD/online lessons so children can learn through online teachers instead.
+- If math lessons become too hard for you to teach, you can buy DVD/online lessons so children can learn through online teachers instead.
 (In fact, you can buy video lessons from the beginning for only about $100 more).

-- You don’t have to teach your children always – only in the younger ages.
+- You don’t have to teach your children always – only at the younger ages.
 You can set your children up with an Abeka Academy homeschool curriculum, and watch them learn independently.
 That’s a huge plus!

 Cons of the Abeka Curriculum

 - Abeka isn’t very hands-on.
 While you might do a few science experiments, arts, and crafts, the Abeka Academy isn’t as hands-on as other homeschooling curricula might be.
-While you can supplement material with your own hands-on activities, this is a lot of work on top of a full curriculum.
+While you can supplement the material with your own hands-on activities, this is a lot of work on top of a full curriculum.